These healthy, delicious, protein-packed banana muffins taste like classic banana bread, but are low in added sugar and way more filling!

 Oh, it was so good.
 And the memories I have of it are filled with love.

-And, honestly, I love muffins way more than bread!
-They are cuter, easier to portion out, and less messy to give to the kids.
+They're cuter, easier to portion out, and less messy to give to the kids.
+Plus, I love freezing them more in muffin form than bread.

 This healthier version makes me feel good about giving these banana protein muffins to my kids with breakfast, lunch, dessert, or even as a snack.